rokucommunity/rooibos/docs/index.md

 See `gulpfile.ts`, in this project, for a robust typescript-based gulp example demonstrating how to seamlessly integrate rooibos with gulp.
 However, the process is as follows:

- - `npm install rooibos-preprocessor --save-dev`
+ - `npm install rooibos-cli --save-dev`
- - Add the following to the top of gulpfile.ts/js `import { RooibosProcessor, createProcessorConfig, ProcessorConfig } from 'rooibos-preprocessor';`
+ - Add the following to the top of gulpfile.ts/js `import { RooibosProcessor, createProcessorConfig, ProcessorConfig } from 'rooibos-cli';`
  - Create a task to process your test files, such as:

  ```